neostrada/neostrada-whmcs/README.md

 ### Step 2
 #### WHMCS 7.X or later
+If you're using WHMCS 7 or later, the easiest way to use our WHOIS with WHMCS is by downloading our customized `dist.whois.json` and uploading it to `/resources/domains/`.
+It's important that you point the `uri` to the location of your `neostrada_whois.php` file.
-If you're using WHMCS 7 or later, download the file `/resources/domains/dist.whois.json` from your hosting account.
-Search for the extensions you want to check and remove them from the file.
+You can also download the file `/resources/domains/dist.whois.json` from your hosting account, search for the extensions you want to check and remove them from the file.
 Then edit the file and put the code below on top, after `[`.

 ```
 {